Mr-Smyth/Mr-Smyth/README.md

 <h1 align="center">Eamonn Smyth</h1>
 <h3 align="center">Software Developer</h3>

-I am a versatile and Imaginative Full Stack Developer.
+Full Stack Software Developer.

-Really passionate about building something from nothing - a simple idea!
-A notepad and a cup of coffee.
+Passionate about building something from nothing - a simple idea!
+A notepad and a cup of coffee and the freedom that code gives you.
 The power of these ideas given life by way of stacking versions of code together.
 Code has given me more in my relatively short time as a software developer than i could ever have imagined.
 The thrill of seeing projects such as [Sunwhere](https://github.com/Mr-Smyth/sunwhere) and [Circles](https://github.com/Mr-Smyth/circles), not to mention [eHand](https://github.com/Mr-Smyth/eHand), brought to life by simple code!

-Since receiving my [Diploma](https://www.credential.net/9ea62e73-cfa6-43a7-90af-b6d14aa6003a) with distinction From Code Institute, i have continued with my learning journey into NodeJs, React and Docker.
-Currently concentrated on NodeJs - using Express, Pug, Handlebars, Ejs, MySql, MongoDb and Stripe.
+Since receiving my [Diploma](https://www.credential.net/9ea62e73-cfa6-43a7-90af-b6d14aa6003a) with distinction From Code Institute, i have continued with my learning journey into NodeJs.
+Having recently completed a comprehensive udemy course on NodeJs - Covering Typescript, REST API's, Express, Pug, Handlebars, Ejs, MySql, MongoDb and Stripe.
+Ive now decided to continue my learning into REACT.

-I am also currently working on **A Node JS Project to help people who strive for a greener footprint**

 <h3 align="left">Connect with me:</h3>